 Sudden Hearing Loss, You Should Treat it as a Medical Emergency

 Sudden Loss of Hearing, What You Need to Know

 Sudden Hearing Loss, What You Need To Know

 Not all sudden hearing losses are necessarily a really bad sign, the problem is that it could be, so therefore you should treat it as such.
-Sudden Sensorineural hearing loss appears to be on the rise and it should be treated as a medical emergency when it occurs.
+Sudden Sensorineural hearing loss (SSHL) appears to be on the rise and it should be treated as a medical emergency when it occurs.
 When any sudden onset hearing loss occurs, the faster you get treatment, the better the outcome may be for your hearing.
 If it is SSHL, the faster you get treatment, the better it will be for your long term ability to hear.
 Sudden deafness could be conductive in nature, that's a problem with your middle ear or ear canal, not a problem with your cochlea (inner ear).
 So how will you know?
 Is there a difference?
 The answers are, you may not be able to tell and while there are differences in symptoms, they can be very subtle.
 Let's talk about sudden hearing loss.

 If You Find The Information on This Page Helpful, Please Rate The Page

 Your Ratings allow us to understand if the info we provide is helpful

 Different types of Sudden Hearing Loss, What are They?

 A sudden sensorineural hearing loss tends to be just that, very little warning, just a sudden event.
-However, not all sudden hearing loss is sensorineural (inner ear related).
+However, not all sudden deafness is sensorineural (inner ear related).
 There are two types of sudden hearing loss that may happen, they are:

 Sudden Conductive Hearing Loss